oleksandr-kupenko/todo-web-application/README.md

 ## What is the project

-TThis is a simple app for creating To Do list.
+This is a simple app for creating To Do list.
 It has the following functions:

 - adds tasks to the list;
 - highlights the task in color, depending on the priority;